Learn How To Stop Being Mean Unintentionally

 How do I stop being a bitter person?

 Anytime you are feeling like a bitter person, this may not be a simple anger issue.
-You may actually have feelings from your past that you need to express, which you haven’t been able to.
-Perhaps you haven’t grieved a breakup or have ill feelings towards a situation that wasn’t resolved in a satisfactory manner.
+You may have felt from your past that you need to express, which you haven’t been able to.
+Perhaps you haven’t grieved a breakup or have ill feelings towards a situation that wasn’t resolved satisfactorily.
 It may be helpful to read medically reviewed articles on letting go of bitterness or talk to your doctor about your anger.

 Can anxiety make you say nasty things?